OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:50

-And one of them struck the servant of the high priest, cutting off his right ear.
+And one of them struck the servant of the high priest, severing his right ear.

 ## Luke 22:51